Greek Roasted Potatoes With Peppers & Feta

 Ingredients for Greek Potatoes

-Here are the ingredients you need for these sheet pan feta potatoes:
+Here are the ingredients you need for these sheet pan feta potatoes.
+Find full measurements in the recipe below.

 • Potatoes – I use what we call brushed potatoes, also known as Sebago, but you can use any type suitable for roasting.
 You will need about 1kg of unpeeled potatoes.